This year's host of the competition in Serbia, which will be broadcast on Prva Television, is the City of Bor. More details soon.

 Nemanja Antonić was born in Šabac in 1994, in the Republic of Serbia.
 After secondary music school and a successful period as a pianist, he enrolled and graduated from the Faculty of Dramatic Arts in Belgrade.
 As a music producer, he collaborates with numerous eminent performers such as Milica Pavlović, Ace Pejović, the group Hurricane with whom he composed the Eurovision hit "Loco Loco" in 2021, and many others.

-This year he joined the "Rhythm of Europe" team in search of young and promising performers and future stars.
+He joined the “Rhythm of Europe” team to discover young, promising performers and future stars.

 Nenad Jeremic was born in Montenegro.
 His engagement at the festival began 7 years ago as part of the organization only for Montenegro.
 For years, supporting the efforts of children and parents as well as the local and state establishment to provide the children of Montenegro with a more carefree upbringing with song and dance, the festival was rewarded with engagement in other countries of the region.
 The absolutely favorite person who captivates all over Montenegro, Serbia, Bosnia and Herzegovina, North Macedonia from the organization becomes recognizable for his persistence, dedication, accuracy and emotions that he conveys unselfishly to thousands of people and an audience of millions.